sverweij/state-machine-cat/README.md

 - Despite this you might bump into the occasional issue - don't hesitate to report it, either on [GitLab](https://gitlab.com/sverweij/state-machine-cat/issues) or on [GitHub](https://github.com/sverweij/state-machine-cat/issues).
-- It's also an 1.x.x version - so I might change some things around (always respectful of the _semantic versioning_ guidelines).
 - Runs on latest versions of firefox, safari and chrome and node versions >= 6.
   Although it might run on other environments, it's not tested there.
 I will reject issues on these other environments, unless they're accompanied with